alexlawrence/adequate/README.md

 ## Size comparison

-adequate is a perfect fit when bundle size is a critical aspect.
-This may be due to limited bandwidth or storage capacity restrictions.
-This section compares the sizes of adequate, React and Preact on their own and together with a todo list.
-Overall, the result numbers demonstrate the key advantage of this library.
-Even when bundled with a basic todo list, the size is still multiple times smaller than the Preact library itself.
+adequate is a perfect fit when size is important, such as when dealing with limited bandwidth or storage capacity restrictions.
+This subsection compares the sizes of adequate, React and Preact on their own and together with a todo list.
+Overall, the resulting numbers demonstrate the key advantage of adequate.
+Even when bundled with a basic todo list, its size is still multiple times smaller than the Preact library itself.

 <!-- size-comparison -->